How the Boeing 747 jumbo jet changed travel

-(CNN) — The planet's most recognizable jetliner celebrates its 50th anniversary this month.
+(CNN) — The planet's most recognizable jetliner is celebrates its 50th anniversary.

-The first Boeing 747 was rolled out in Seattle on September 30, 1968.
-Its maiden flight was in February 1969 and it entered service with the fondly remembered airline Pan American World Airways in January 1970.
+The first Boeing 747 was rolled out in Seattle in September 1968.
+Its maiden flight was on February 9, 1969 and it entered service with the fondly remembered airline Pan American World Airways in January 1970.

 It's been a passenger favorite ever since.
 It's doubled as a flying White House as Air Force One, as well as being the setting for many a Hollywood airborne adventure.